-In case we need Additional Product Serializer Fields, let's add them to this class using the serializer fields from the Django RESTFramework library.
-This can be useful for product serializers which shall provide more information on our catalog list view.
+In case we need serialized content from other fields of our product model, let's add them to a customized product serializer class: For this we use the serializer fields from the Django's RESTFramework library.
+This can be useful for product serializers, which shall provide additional information on our catalog list view.
+If we have to map fields from our product model, just add them to the list of fields in the Meta-class.
+For example as:

-For this customized serializer, we normally only require a few attributes from our model, therefore we can write it as:
+'''

-''' from shop.serializers.bases import ProductSerializer
+from shop.serializers.bases import ProductSerializer

 class CustomizedProductSerializer(ProductSerializer):

 class Meta:

-model = Product
+model = CustomProductModel

 fields = [all-the-fields-required-for-the-list-view]

 '''

-Additionally, we have to rewrite the URL pattern from above as:
+Additionally, we have to rewrite the apphook from above as: